 The savory sandwiches come in three combos, and we went for the tricolor vegetarian ones (mozzarella, tomato and basil pesto).
 We also went for the fruit scones (come with clotted cream and jam) and the crumpets ( well, of course) with a side of lemon curd.
 Having been to the crumpet shop at Pike Place Market, Seattle, I can soundly say that these crumpets were some of the best I’ve ever had.
 Moist and with a slight crunch, they were just the right kind of satisfying.
 Fruit scones were mildly sweet and tasted great with the cream and jam.
 Finally, the tea that we chose was the classic Darjeeling tea (2nd flush) and we savored it with some almond milk added in (since I am lactose intolerant).
 I forgot to mention that this was all a la carte (we did not go for the “tea for one” service) and still came out cheaper than than the tea for one service.
 For the quality, good quantity and the reasonable price, not to mention the fun ambiance and service, I highly recommend this spot in Japan Town.
 Once you are done with tea, you should definitely check out the fun stores inside New People that sell a variety of things imported from Japan, including apparel and home decor.
 They also screen latest Japanese movies during film festivals.

-Lovejoy’s is one of those popular SF tea rooms where locals (and sometimes, out of towners) congregate for their mid afternoon lavish tea breaks, to gossip, to catch up with old friends, to have celebrations (bridal showers/elegant bachelorette parties) or to simply have fun with family.
+Lovejoy’s is one of those popular SF tea rooms where locals (and sometimes, out of towners) congregate for their mid afternoon tea breaks to gossip, catch up with old friends, have celebrations (bridal showers/elegant bachelorette parties) or to simply have fun with family.
 Extremely popular and buzzing with tea service and lively chatter, a reservation is a must which can be done over phone.
 Once you reach this small tea room, you will be greeted with a decor that for lack of better word, can best be described as a cross between vintage British and jolly.
 Don’t get me wrong, it is pretty delightful to say the least what with all the delicate china, the lace, the wall art, and the souvenirs screaming everything England from every pore, but it kind of seems like an English granny sort of tripped on acid and went overboard in her nostalgic zeal.
-Slightly crammed with so much going on, but cutesy overall and will appeal to lovers of everything grandma-vintage.
+Slightly crammed with so much going on, but cute-sy overall and will appeal to lovers of everything grandma-vintage.
 The menu, however, is another story and that is what sets this tea house apart from other places in the city.

 Most other SF tea rooms trap you with a confusing menu, where sharing a tea selection (i.e. bottomless pot of tea with savories and sweet accompaniments) comes with hidden extra costs and what not.
 Not so for Lovejoy’s.
 There are four categories of tea spreads, starting from an individualized one to a Queen’s tea selection (the costliest at $21) and if you want to share either of them, you have to add an $2.50 per person.
 There are also side orders that can be added as extras on to the main tea-selection.
 We went for the “High Tea” which was just the right amount of tea and food to be shared between two people and came with tea sandwiches, a scone with clotted cream and jam, a small sweet treat, a salad and side of cabbage slaw.
 We added a side order or two crumpets with lemon curd since we love crumpets!
 Lovejoy’s has a vast selection of teas and many vegetarian options in tea sandwiches.
 We went for the cucumber & cream cheese and tomato & cheddar varieties.
 As for the tea, we settled for the house tea blend, which came along with a pot of milk and sugar.
 Service was very swift and extremely friendly.
 Food was very good and we polished off everything in a jiffy along with sips of our tea.
-Lovejoy’s is our perennial favorite and I hope you try out this place with your BFF’s if you are ever in town.
+Lovejoy’s is our perennial favorite (if only getting in were that easy) and I hope you try out this place with your BFF’s if you are ever in town.